kaycebasques/technicalwriting.dev/dad/intertwingularity.rst

 Pageviews is one such approach.
 Your website analytics tell you what pages are visited the most.
-You infer that the most-visited pages are important because this is where your users literally spend the most time.\ :sup:`3` Pageviews, however, can't tell you anthing about how the ideas embedded in your pages relate to each other and ideas from the world wide web at large.
+You infer that the most-visited pages are important because this is where your users literally spend the most time.
+Pageviews, however, can't tell you anthing about how the ideas embedded in your pages relate to each other and ideas from the world wide web at large.
 `Every Page Is Page One`_ calls this "subject affinity":